-Code Description Lecture Lab Clinic Credit BAS 120 Business Analytics I 3 0 0 3
+Code Description Lecture Lab Clinic Credit BAS 120 Intro to Analytics 2 3 0 3

-This course introduces basic concepts of business analytics.
-Topics include an overview of data and text mining, forecasting and optimization techniques, data visualization, data security, and ethics.
+This course introduces basic concepts and applications of analytics.
+Topics include an overview of the analytical process and the role of the analyst, applied descriptive statistics, and exploratory data analysis.
 Upon completion, students should be able to demonstrate a basic understanding of analytics for decision-making in business.